fradurgo19/CompareMachine/FORCE_DEPLOY.md

-# Force Deployment
+# Force Deployment Trigger

-This file forces Vercel to deploy the latest changes.
+This file is used to trigger a new deployment in Vercel.

-## Changes in this deployment:
+- Date: $(date)
-- Fixed SPA routing configuration
+- Reason: Fix SPA routing configuration to resolve 404 errors on page reloads
-- Added multiple vercel.json files
-- Added _redirects fallback
-- Comprehensive routing solution

-## Timestamp: $(date)

-## Status: Ready for deployment
+- Changes: Updated vercel.json to use rewrites instead of routes for proper SPA handling